Third Party Pre-Tax Parking Reimbursement Account Program

 Parking on or near the employer's business premise or at a location from which the employee commutes to work by carpool, commuter highway vehicle, mass transit facilities, transportation provided by any person in the business of transporting persons for compensation or hire, or by any other means.

 For the 2013 tax year, you can deduct your actual cost of parking, up to $245 per month.
 Your funds go in a special reimbursement account.
 To receive payments from your account, you must submit a reimbursement claim along with the required parking receipts.
-The Program, administered by the California Department of Human Resources (CalHR), is for employees who do not have access to Department of General Services - Office of Fleet Administration (DGS-OFA) parking spaces or a department-sponsored parking program.
-CalHR contracts with Application Software, Inc. (ASI) for record keeping and claims adjudication.
+The Program, administered by the California Department of Human Resources (CalHR), is for employees who do not have access to State controlled/owned (DGS, CalTrans, etc.) parking spaces or a department-sponsored parking program.
+CalHR contracts with a third party vendor, Application Software, Inc. (ASI) for record keeping and claims adjudication.

 Unless you meet certain specific criteria, the IRC does not allow for automatic refunds of excess money in your Pre-Tax Parking Reimbursement Account.
 Please read the Frequently Asked Questions and the "Forfeiture Information" below.